The immediate impact of corporate actions is seen in the share prices.

 Therefore the EPS of the company has reduced from 10 (10/1) to 9.09 (10/1.10) post rights issue…

-Thus earnings per share gets negatively impacted due to rise in number of shares hence an overhang on the earnings of the share.
-Thus decreasing EPS is not an investors favorite.
+Thus earnings per share get negatively impacted due to a rise in a number of shares hence an overhang on the earnings of the share.
+Thus decreasing EPS is not an investor’s favorite.

 3. Bonus Shares

 Bonus shares are referred to as the shares which are offered to the existing shareholders free of cost as fully paid up shares.

 Bonus shares are issued by companies to capitalize on their free reserves.
 They share their retained earnings with their shareholders in the wake of absence of any capex or expansion in the near future.

 Thus if a shareholder has 100 shares and is offered 25 shares as bonus and if the share price was Rs.
 1000 then at ex-date the share price of the company will trade at Rs.
 800. Thus the investment value will remain the same only the number of shares would increase.

 EPS is computed by dividing the net income of the company by the total outstanding number of shares.